kd2org/karadav/README.md

 * Support for `Content-MD5` with `PUT` requests, see [dCache documentation for details](https://dcache.org/old/manuals/UserGuide-6.0/webdav.shtml#checksums)
 * Support for some of the [Microsoft proprietary properties](https://greenbytes.de/tech/webdav/webdavfaq.html)
 * Passes most of the [Litmus compliance tests](https://github.com/tolsen/litmus)
+* Supports WOPI, for editing and viewing of documents using OnlyOffice, Collabora Online or MS Office.

 ## NextCloud/ownCloud compatibility